Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown significant potential in enabling sophisticated agentic applications and facilitating autonomous decision-making across various domains, such as web agents, educational tools, medical assistance, and more \citep{YaoWebShop, GanEducation, abbasian2024health}.
-To optimize the use of AI applications, a structured approach to implementation is widely adopted.
-This involves clear distinctions among system instructions, user prompts, and data inputs, as illustrated in Figure \ref{Fig:struq}.
-These instructions contain specific priorities that help the model execute functionalities correctly and better assist users.
+Large Language Models (LLMs) have shown significant potential in enabling agentic applications and autonomous decision-making across various domains, such as web agents, educational tools, and medical assistance \citep{YaoWebShop, GanEducation, abbasian2024health}.
+To optimize LLM applications, a structured approach to implementation is widely adopted.
+This involves clear distinctions among system instructions, user prompts, and data inputs, as illustrated in Figure \ref{Fig:struq}. \reb{These instructions contain specific priorities (e.g., system instructions have higher importance than user instructions) that help the model execute functionalities and better assist users.}

-Modern LLMs process text without formal mechanisms to differentiate and prioritize instructions.
-Consequently, malicious attackers can easily exploit this limitation to override priority roles, leading to various vulnerabilities.
-For example, \textit{prompt injection} \citep{KaiPIA} insert malicious instructions into data sources to subvert the original ones. \textit{Prompt extraction} \citep{Zhang2023EffectivePE} aim to extract system messages, revealing proprietary prompts. \textit{Harmful requests} \citep{Ganguli2022RedTL} involve malicious users providing unsafe instructions to elicit irresponsible or dangerous responses from the safety-aligned LLMs.
-These vulnerabilities underscore the significance of designing more robust \textit{instruction hierarchy} in LLM applications to mitigate such attacks.
+\reb{However, modern LLM architecture processes all input tokens equally without formal mechanisms to differentiate instructions.
+Consequently, malicious attackers can easily exploit this limitation to override the priorities of instructions, leading to various vulnerabilities.} For example, \textit{prompt injection} \citep{KaiPIA} \reb{inserts} malicious instructions into data sources to subvert the original ones. \textit{Prompt extraction} \citep{Zhang2023EffectivePE} \reb{aims} to extract system messages, revealing proprietary prompts. \textit{Harmful requests} \citep{Ganguli2022RedTL} involve malicious users providing unsafe instructions to elicit irresponsible or dangerous responses from the safety-aligned LLMs.
+These vulnerabilities underscore the significance of designing more robust \textit{instruction hierarchy} in LLM applications.

 Recently, research has been conducted to enhance models' ability to follow the instruction hierarchy.
 For instance, \citet{Hines2024DefendingAI} proposed prompt-based solutions utilizing a special delimiter between prompts. \citet{Chen2024StruQDA} and \citet{Wallace2024TheIH} suggested methods for generating hierarchical prompts, incorporating adversarial data along with high-quality responses to fine-tune LLMs.
 However, despite these improvements, the core challenge persists: \textbf{current LLM architectures still lack an effective mechanism to differentiate and prioritize hierarchical instructions.}